unioslo/harborapi/docs/usage/validation.md

 ## Getting Raw Data

-If you want to get the raw JSON data from the API, you can set the `raw` attribute on the client object.
-When we say "raw" we mean the response's JSON body after it has been serialized into a Python object, but before any other processing has been done.
+Set the `raw` attribute on the client object to return the raw JSON responses from the API.
+When we say "raw" we mean the response's JSON body after it has been serialized into a Python object, but before any other processing has been done by the library.
+This means that the response will be a `dict` or `list` (or a primitive type like `str`, `int`, `float`, `bool`, `None`), and not a Pydantic model.

-In cases where an endpoint stops returning JSON responses altogether when expected to do so, `raw` will not help.
-In that case, you should use a tool like curl or something similar to fetch the data, as this library will be of little use at that point.
+In cases where an endpoint stops returning JSON responses altogether, `raw` will not help.
+In such cases, you will have to use a different tool to interact with the API.

 ```python
 from harborapi import HarborAsyncClient